yikesinc/yikes-custom-login/README.md

 ### Custom Templates:

-Users can override the default templates by copying `wp-content/plugins/custom-wp-login/templates/` into the theme root, and renaming the directory `/custom-wp-login/`.
+Users can override the default templates by copying `wp-content/plugins/custom-wp-login/templates/` into the theme root, and renaming the directory to `/yikes-custom-login/`.
 You can remove any of the templates you don't need, and customize the ones you will be using.

 ### Additional Profile Fields